 It’s not just you

-Inability to reach to orgasm is very common amongst women.
+Inability to reach orgasm is widespread amongst women.
 Probably it is the result of age-old sexual repression of women, forced by religious and cultural beliefs.
-It either stems from your own deep rejection of your sexuality, or as a result of a moralistic upbringing.
-At times, there is an organic (physical) problem that prevents woman from reaching orgasm.
+It either stems from your profound rejection of your sexuality, or as a result of a moralistic upbringing.
+At times, there is an organic (physical) problem that prevents a woman from reaching orgasm.
 This would more likely cause a problem with the actual act of intercourse, which might be painful or even difficult to perform.
-Certain medications and large quantities of alcohol might affect your drive for sex and as a result make orgasm more difficult to achieve.
-Some women have never experienced orgasm but with some guidance most of them can learn to achieve an orgasm.
+Certain medications and large quantities of alcohol might affect your drive for sex and as a result, make orgasm more difficult to achieve.
+Some women have never experienced an orgasm, but with some guidance, most of them can learn to achieve an orgasm.